Jacob-Stahl/Mandel_C/README.md

 # Mandel_C
-Multithreaded fractal renderer written in C++
+Multithreaded fractal renderer written in C++, using SDL

 Instructions:
   to zoom in, left click on the area you want to focus on and drag the mouse upwards, then release.